SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 this output every time you run your test.
 If you are running hundreds of tests, each with its own log, this will be time-consuming, and the immediate feedback of asserts will be more appropriate.
-Asserts are more commonly used then verifys due to their immediate feedback.
+Asserts are more commonly used than verifys due to their immediate feedback.

 Trade-offs: *assertTextPresent*, *assertElementPresent*, *assertText*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~